Love ’em or hate ’em, computers are here to stay and are rapidly permeating most areas of our lives. Music is no exception.

 There are many great products available for recording.
 You many hear of them referred to as DAWs (Digital Audio Workstations).

 Apple provide their free entry level product GarageBand on their iPhones, iPads and MacBooks which is simple to use and can later be updated to their flagship product Logic (available on Macs but not the iPhones or iPads).
 With the Apple Camera Kit and a USB cable (same as a USB printer cable), you can connect a midi keyboard to record music.
 Bluetooth keyboards are now available so that you don’t need to use cables anymore!
 Guitars and microphones can also be connected for use.
-IK Multimedia provide some great products for singers, guitarists and keyboard players to use mobile devices for recording.
+IK Multimedia provide some great products for singers, guitarists and keyboard players to interface with their mobile devices for recording.

 Cubase is a long respected DAW which has the benefit of being cross-platform (I run it on both my PCs and Macs) and has been my weapon of choice since I was 14!
 It comes in three flavours, Elements (entry-level), Artist and then the full version.